koi953215/HDMI-Multi/FAQ.md

 4. How does HDMI handle robustness to different initial poses and headings?

    We randomize initial positions and headings during training.
 Door-opening starts roughly within a 20 cm translational range, while bread box transport uses about a 10 cm range.

+5. Why link_pos/quat_w and com_lin/ang_vel for motion tracking rewards?

+   Getting link lin/ang vel from isaacsim is significantly slower than com lin/ang vel, so I use the latter for efficiency.